puppetlabs/puppet-docs/source/puppet_baseline/pb_interface.markdown

 ![individual_node][]

-Individual node pages (`baseline/compliance/node/{number}?date={date}`) show one node's off-baseline inspection results for a single day.
+Individual node pages show one node's off-baseline inspection results for a single day.
 You can accept or reject changes from this page.

-To see the individual details of a node which is in at least one group, use the "Individual Differences" tab from the group page.
+Links to groupless nodes are displayed on the main summary page.
+To see the individual details of a node which is in at least one group, use the "Individual Differences" tab from its group page.

 ### Group Page